Indonesia Papua rebels say kidnapped NZ pilot is safe

-Separatist rebels in Indonesia’s restive Papua province have released photos and videos of a man they said is the pilot from New Zealand they took hostage last week.
+Separatist rebels in Indonesia’s restive Papua province have released chilling photos and videos of a man they say is the Kiwi pilot they snatched as a hostage last week.

+They stormed his single-engine plane shortly after it landed on a small runway in Paro in remote Nduga district.

-The plane, carrying five passengers, was scheduled to pick up 15 construction workers who had been building a health centre in Paro after a group of separatist rebels led by Egianus Kogoya threatened to kill them, said Nduga district chief Namia Gwijangge.
+The plane, carrying five passengers, was scheduled to pick up 15 construction workers who had been building a health centre in Paro after a group of separatist rebels led by Egianus Kogoya threatened to kill them, Nduga district chief Namia Gwijangge said.

 “We deeply regret this incident.”

-The rebels released all five passengers because they are indigenous Papuans, rebel spokesperson Sebby Sambom said earlier.
+There were initial fears for the fate of the five passengers.
+But rebel spokesman Sebby Sambom said earlier that all had been released because they were indigenous Papuans.

-Sambom sent videos and photos to The Associated Press on Tuesday that showed a group of gunmen led by Kogoya setting fire to the plane on the runway.
-Sitting in the plane’s cockpit, Kogoya said he took the pilot hostage as part of their struggle “to free Papua” from Indonesia.
+Mr Sambom sent videos and photos to The Associated Press on Tuesday that showed a group of gunmen led by Mr Kogoya setting fire to the plane on the runway.
+Sitting in the plane’s cockpit, Mr Kogoya said he took the pilot hostage as part of the rebels’ struggle “to free Papua” from Indonesia.

-Another video showed a man identified as Mehrtens standing in a forest surrounded by a group of people armed with rifles, spears and bows and arrows.
-In a third video, the man was ordered by the rebels to say, “Indonesia must recognise Papua is independent.”
+Another video showed a man identified as Mr Mehrtens standing in a forest surrounded by a group of people armed with rifles, spears and bows and arrows.
+In a third video, the man was ordered by the rebels to say, “Indonesia must recognise Papua is independent”.

 “He will be safe with me as long as Indonesia does not use its arms, either from the air or on the ground.”

+Dr Chris Wilson, a senior lecturer in politics and international relations at the University of Auckland, told Stuff that some of the videos were “threatening”.

+Mr Mehrtens grew up in Christchurch and trained as a pilot there.
+He flew for airlines in Asia before returning to Auckland with his wife and son, and worked for Jetstar.

-The coordinating minister for Political, Security and Legal Affairs, Mohammad Mahfud, said the government is making every effort to persuade the rebels to release Mehrtens “because the priority is the safety of the hostage.”
+Indonesia’s coordinating minister for political, security and legal affairs, Mohammad Mahfud, said the government was making every effort to persuade the rebels to release Mr Mehrtens “because the priority is the safety of the hostage”.

-“Taking civilians hostage for any reason is unacceptable,” Mahfud said in a video statement late Tuesday.
-He said persuasion is the best method to ensure hostage safety, but “the government does not rule out other efforts”.
+“Taking civilians hostage for any reason is unacceptable,” Mr Mahfud said in a video statement late on Tuesday.
+He said persuasion was the best method to ensure hostage safety, but “the government does not rule out other efforts”.

 He emphasised the government’s view that Papua is part of Indonesia.

-Papua police chief Mathius Fakhiri told reporters in Jayapura, the provincial capital, that they are seeking to obtain the pilot’s freedom by involving several community leaders, including tribal and church figures, to build communication and negotiate with the rebels.
+Papua police chief Mathius Fakhiri said in Jayapura, the provincial capital, that police were trying to obtain Mr Mehrtens’ released by involving several community leaders, including tribal and church figures, to build communication and negotiate with the rebels.

 Comment on this story